dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-04-11-culture_shocks.md

 ### Euro-something

-Summarization of my "Culture shocks" and their consequences materialized while finishing this post.
+Summarization of my "Culture shocks" and their consequences materialized while finishing writing this post.
 It seemed to me that coming to UK, I would get to an alternative version of the States, while I landed into a great amazing European country, but nevertheless European.
 After years I made the decision to make it mine and live here, but the brain has still not fully recovered from the initial shock and partial disappointment.

-Instead of embracing capitalism à-la Adam Smith by building products and services for the masses,  as it happened in the industrial revolution altering the global status quo (which UK dominated), we prefer to maintain the existing state of affairs (as discussed in "(Business Relationships)[/posts/2015-02-01-relationships]")... as you would expect from ego-centric Europeans.
+UK dominated the industrial revolution and the globe.
+Industrialisation process involved capitalism à-la Adam Smith by building products and services for the masses on a massive scale, yet now it is preferred to maintain the existing state of affairs (as discussed in "(Business Relationships)[/posts/2015–02–01-relationships]")... as you would expect from narrow minded Europeans.

-Another realization was how much what we produce derives from our culture, origins and the society on which we were brought up.
-There was the false assumption that in purely technical disciples, things would be more abstract in a mathematical sense while also internationalized because of ...
+Another realization was how much what we create derives from our culture, origins and the society from which we were brought up.
+Be it organisational structures, company orientation and even software.
+There was the false assumption that in purely technical disciples, things would be more abstract in a mathematical sense while also internationalized because of...
 Internet.
-Maybe, reflecting on "(business relationships)[https://medium.com/@dimist/problematic-business-relationships-44dc00aeb05c "Business relationships medium"] - (business relationships)[/posts/2015-02-01-relationships "Business relationships - local copy"]" the argument is best summarized in the following http://en.wikiquote.org/wiki/Andy_Warhol quote:
+Maybe, the argument is best summarized in the following http://en.wikiquote.org/wiki/Andy_Warhol quote:

 "*What’s great about this country is that America started the tradition where the richest consumers buy essentially the same things as the poorest.
 You can be watching TV and see Coca-Cola, and you know that the President drinks Coke, ...*"

 the reason why US can make better software (which is same for everybody) and iPhones, even if the theoretical foundations have been laid here.

-### Reevaluating previous post
+### In Defence of Kiske fields

 ...
 COPY FROM NOTES ...